zenml-io/blog.zenml.io/_posts/2022-02-13-richify-your-cli.md

 A clear table is an easy win to make it easier for the user to interact with CLI output.
 You can get much, much more with advanced `rich` tabular composition features, but probably you don't need anything complicated.
 You just need a table with lines where previously you didn't have that.

-## 9. Customised message styles
+## 9. Customized message styles

 If you have an application of more than minimal complexity you will likely want to have different variations of how you output to the terminal.
-Maybe you want specific colours for warning or error messages, or there's a particular style that should only be used in certain situations.
+Maybe you want specific colors for warning or error messages, or there's a particular style that should only be used in certain situations.
 For all that, `rich` offers a, well, rich API and set of functionality that allows you to output pretty much everything you'd want to the terminal.

-Check out [the docs](https://rich.readthedocs.io/en/stable/console.html) for the full details, but `rich` will handle any kind of styling and colours that you want to include, justification and alignment within the boundaries of the terminal, soft wrapping, and so on.
+Check out [the docs](https://rich.readthedocs.io/en/stable/console.html) for the full details, but `rich` will handle any kind of styling and colors that you want to include, justification and alignment within the boundaries of the terminal, soft wrapping, and so on.

 ## 10. The `rich` logging handler